preames/public-notes/llvm-riscv-status.rst

 Known open items:

-* Materialize target features in IR for debuggability.
 * Various clang options (e.g "gcc-install-dir") cause errors, should both implement selected ones and warn on others.
-* Implement default values for vscale_range.
-* Implement mrvv-vector-bits=zvl.
-* Fast-math flags appear to not make it into IR from MLIR.
 * Weirdly large stacks with insane vector spilling - what went wrong?

 Function Multi Versioning